UPDATE: College Student From Garfield Dead, GF Hospitalized In Horrific Ridgefield Crash

 Bakmaz -- a sophomore who majored in computer science and made the Dean's List at Montclair State University -- was pronounced dead at the scene.

-His girlfriend was taken in serious condition to the trauma unit at Hackensack University Medical Center, the chief said.
+His girlfriend had gotten out of the car and was taken in serious condition to the trauma unit at Hackensack University Medical Center.

 Occupants of the clipped car weren't injured, Gallagher said.